Black Sea Hare Facts

 Black Sea Hare Physical Description

-Most notably, the fabulous sea slug known as the Black Sea Hare remains a truly impressive physical specimen of its kind.
-That’s because this tunning creature ranks as a true giant, at least compared to species sharing its Order.
+Most notably, the fabulous variety of sea slug known as the Black Sea Hare remains a truly impressive physical specimen of its kind.
+That’s true because of the fact that this stunning creature ranks as a true giant, at least compared to species sharing its Order.

-However, sexual dimorphism plays no noticeable natural role for this invertebrate.
+The trait of sexual dimorphism plays no noticeable natural role for this invertebrate, however.
 That holds true because it evolved as a simultaneous hermaphrodite.
 Due to this, each individual remains both male and female throughout its life.

-First of all, mature individuals attain an average size of about 15 in (38 cm) in length.
-However, exceptional specimens do occasionally occur.
-Therefore, some individuals reach total lengths of as much as 39 in (99 cm).
+To begin with, mature individuals of this particular species attain an average size of about 15 in (38 cm) in length.
+Exceptional specimens do occasionally occur, though.
+Some individuals, therefore, reach total lengths of as much as 39 in (99 cm).

-In addition, it grows to a rather astounding weight for its kind.
-This holds true because an average weight for this slug equals roughly 15 lb (6.8 kg).
+This natural wonder also grows to a relatively astounding weight for its kind.
+This remains true because an average weight for this slug equals roughly 15 lb (6.8 kg).
 Yet those same exceptional specimens sometimes reach a weight of as much as 31 lb (14 kg).

-Furthermore, the relatively enormous body of the Black Sea Hare generally presents a dark black in coloring.
+The relatively enormous body of the Black Sea Hare further generally presents a dark black in coloring.
 Yet, occasionally different shades sometimes appear.
 And lastly, the body itself remains comparatively firm in relation to similar animals.

 - Kingdom: Animalia